 A publicly owned company in India or abroad reports both basic EPS and diluted EPS in its financial statement.

-If a company has a simple capital structure and they don’t have to issue additional shares in future then both basic EPS and diluted EPS will be same.
+If a company has a simple capital structure and they don’t have to issue additional shares in future then both basic EPS and diluted EPS will be the same.

 Also Read: What is Basic Earning Per Share